riddhimandhar/Cancer_mtDNAcn/README.md

-D> The code '3_drug_response_resistance_risk.R' is used for calculation of likelihood score for developing chemotherapy resistance in qually sized bins of normalized mtDNA copy number
+D> The code '3_drug_response_resistance_risk.R' is used for calculation of likelihood score for developing chemotherapy resistance in cancer samples based on their normalized mtDNA copy number